Society for the National Heritage of Iran: Archeological Monopoly

-Although not directly involved in ending the French monopoly, the SNH was part of a broader national movement to end French monopoly in Iran and to nationalize the ownership of the artifacts.
-The group invited speeches by such archeological figures at the time as Ernst Herzfeld head of German Institute of Oriental Archeology, and the well known American archeologist Arthur Upham Pope in form of conferences.
-The first publication of the group was in fact made with help of Herzfeld and was a list of all historical archeological sites in Iran.
-Reza Shah did not interfere with the works of Ernst Herzfeld or the French archeologists neither did he take sides, but he did ensure that their excavations go smooth and that Persian monuments are recovered with the best portion of them going to Iranian ownership.
-The combined efforts of the SNH and other cultural and historical groups at the time led to Iran having the majority monopoly over the recovery of its own artifacts and discoveries.
+Although not directly involved in ending the French monopoly, the SNH was part of a broader national movement to end French monopoly in Iran and to nationalize the ownership of Iranian artifacts.
+The group invited speeches by well-known archeological figures at the time such as Ernst Herzfeld, the head of German Archaeological Institute, and the well-known American archeologist Arthur Upham Pope in form of conferences.
+The first publication of the group was made with help of Herzfeld and was a list of all historical archeological sites in Iran.
+Reza Shah did not interfere with the works of Ernst Herzfeld or the French archeologists, but he did not show preference of one over the other.
+However, he did ensure that their excavations went smoothly and that Persian monuments were recovered with the best portion of them being under Iranian ownership.
+The combined efforts of the SNH and other cultural and historical groups at the time led to Iran having majority monopoly over the recovery of its own artifacts and archeological discoveries.